Club History since 1872

 Early players of note at the club were backs W H (Bill) Gwynn and his younger brother Dai Gwynn, and forwards Sam Goldsworthy and William Bowen, all Welsh internationals in the 1880s.
 Swansea were a founder member of the Welsh football Union (later called WRU) in 1881 and its first President was former Swansea captain and President Charles Campbell Chambers.

 The 1890s leading into the new century saw the appearance of full-back Billy Bancroft, an astute kicker and natural athlete who gained 33 consecutive caps for Wales between 1890 and 1901.
-Other luminaries were the James brothers Evan and David whose exciting play at half-back brought them also into the Welsh side.
+Other luminaries were David and Jack Samuel, Tom Jackson, Hopkin Davies, Bob Thomas and the James brothers Evan and David whose exciting play at half-back brought them also into the Welsh side.
 Their departure to the English Northern league saw a new pair of halves the diminutive Dickie Owen (35 welsh caps) and Dick Jones (15 caps) replace them.
 Billy Trew, a rugby genius who had joined the club in 1897, came to maturity in this era.
 Playing at centre, wing or outside-half, he had a huge influence on Swansea and Wales rugby (26 caps).
 The period 1898-1905 was known as Swansea’s “Golden Era”.
 They were champion club 6 seasons out of 7 and “Invincible” in 1904-05.
-Other notable players at this time were: forwards Will Joseph, George Hayward, Dan Rees, Fred Scrine, Bill Parker, Edgar Morgan and D J Thomas.
+Other notable players at this time were: Will Joseph, George Hayward, George Davies, Dan Rees, Fred Scrine, Fred Jowett, Frank Gordon, Jack Bancroft, Bill Parker, Edgar Morgan and D J Thomas.

 Between the wars Swansea produced players of quality such as Claude Davey – the Scott Gibbs of his day – and Rowe Harding who was one of two Swansea players in the rugby Centenary Match on The Close at Rugby School (1923) and also toured with the ‘Lions’.
 It was during this period that Swansea defeated New Zealand (1935) to become the FIRST club side to do so and the first to have taken the scalps of the southern hemisphere ‘big three’ following wins over Australia (1908) and South Africa (1912).
 Eighteen year old Gowerton Schoolboys Haydn Tanner and Willie Davies masterminded the win over the All Blacks.
 A hard fought 6 – 6 draw was made with the All Blacks in 1953 at St Helen’s and Australia have been beaten a second (1966) and third (1992) time as well as a drawn game in 1973.